As an Amazon Associate I earn from qualifying purchases.

 - 4 cups water

-- Using a non stick pan, sauté the onions, leeks, carrots and parsnips in the olive oil until the leeks and onions wilt (about 5 – 7 minutes).
+- In a large skillet, sauté the onions, leeks, carrots and parsnips in the olive oil until the leeks and onions wilt (about 5 – 7 minutes).

 - Transfer your vegetables to a large soup pot and add your broth, water and herbs.
 Cook for half an hour.

 - Add chicken breast and cook for another 1/2 hour.

 - When done, put some noodles in a bowl and ladle the soup over them.
 (Store them separately in the fridge if you want to avoid soggy noodles.)